JosVil26/GACD-CourseProject/README.md

 # Getting and Cleaning Data - Course Project

 This is the course project for the Getting and Cleaning Data Coursera course.
-The R script, `Script_Analysis.R`, does the following:
+Pre-requisites:

-1. Download the dataset if it does not already exist in the working directory
+Download the dataset if it does not already exist in the working directory

+The R script, `run_analysis.R`, does the following:
+1. Clean the working directory.
-2. Load the activity and feature info
+2. Load the training, test and subject datasets, merges those datasets in an unique dataset.
+3. Load the feature data.
-3. Loads both the training and test datasets, keeping only those columns which reflect a mean or standard deviation
+4. Filter only those columns which reflect a mean or standard deviation features in 2.
-4. Loads the activity and subject data for each dataset, and merges those columns with the dataset
+5. Loads the activity data for the dataset.
-5. Merges the two datasets
+6. Format and clean the features names.
-6. Converts the `activity` and `subject` columns into factors
+6. Assign the features names as columns labels to the dataset.
 7. Creates a tidy dataset that consists of the average (mean) value of each variable for each subject and activity pair.